Using Z boson events to study parton-medium interactions in PbPb collisions: Abstract

 { pdfauthor={CMS Collaboration}, pdftitle={Using Z boson events to study parton-medium interactions in PbPb collisions}, pdfsubject={CMS}, pdfkeywords={CMS, quark-gluon plasma, Z boson, relativistic heavy ion collisions}}

 In relativistic heavy ion collisions, quantum chromodynamics (QCD) predicts that a state of deconfined quarks and gluons, known as quark-gluon plasma (QGP), can be formed~\cite{PhysRevLett.34.1353,Karsch:1995sy}.
 Parton scatterings with large momentum transfer, which occur very early in the collision compared to the timescale of QGP formation, can act as tomographic probes of the plasma~\cite{Appel:1985dq}.
-The outgoing partons interact strongly with the QGP and lose energy~\cite{Blaizot:1986ma,Gyulassy:1990ye}.
-This phenomenon, known as ``jet quenching'', has been observed through measurements of hadrons with high transverse momentum with respect to the beam direction (\pt)~\cite{Adams:2003kv,Back:2004ra,Adare:2008qa,Abelev:2012hxa,Aad:2015wga,Khachatryan:2016odn} and of jets~\cite{Khachatryan:2016jfl,ATLAS:2014cpa,Adam:2015doa,Adamczyk:2016fqm}, both created by the fragmentation of energetic partons.
+The outgoing partons interact strongly with the QGP and lose energy~\cite{Blaizot:1986ma,Gyulassy:1990ye}, resulting in showers with more particles of lower energy.
+This phenomenon, known as ``jet quenching'', has been observed through measurements of hadrons with high transverse momentum with respect to the beam direction (\pt)~\cite{Adams:2003kv,Back:2004ra,Adare:2008qa,Abelev:2012hxa,Aad:2015wga,Khachatryan:2016odn} and of jets~\cite{CMS:2021vui,Khachatryan:2016jfl,ALICE:2015mjv,ALICE:2019qyj,Adam:2015doa,Adamczyk:2016fqm,Chatrchyan:2011sx,ATLAS:2018gwx, ATLAS:2010isq}, both created by the fragmentation of energetic partons.